Day 8: St Martin Vesubie 25th June

 Leaving Hotel du Grand Capelet

-A most spectacular day - stunning scenery across to the snow capped Mercantour Alps from the top of the Cime de la Vallette de Prals.
-Not our intended walk, but after last night's chat to our host Gabriel we changed our minds.
-He suggested going up and over the high ridge to La Madone de Fenestre in the next valley, rather than walking around the forested side, so we made a collective decision to do the 1000m climb up and 1500m down to St Martin Vesubie.
-And we were so glad we did even though it was a 22k day.
-Spectacular is not the right word.
+A spectacular day - stunning views to the snow capped Mercantour Alps from Cime de la Vallette de Prals.
+Not our intended walk, but last night, our host Gabriel suggested going over La Madone de Fenestre, so we decided to climb 1000m climb up then 1500m down to St Martin Vesubie.
+We were glad.
+Spectacular is not the right word for the views.

 P1060512